 CBD reduces inflammation and pain

 Athletes push their bodies hard.
 CBD offers many benefits that are particularly suited for the physical and competitive demands placed on them.
-It’s is one of the over 60 cannabinoids or naturally-occurring chemicals found in industrial hemp and marijuana that interact with natural receptors in the brain and body to affect pain response, lower inflammation and aid injury recovery.
+It’s is one of the over 60 cannabinoids or naturally-occurring chemicals found in industrial hemp and marijuana that interact with natural receptors in the brain and body to affect pain response, lower inflammation, and aid injury recovery.

 Back-pain treatment is a good example of the way in which CBD aids pain relief.
 Lower back pain in athletes can be due to anything from strained muscles and ligaments to bone abnormalities.
 Lower back among athletes can affect their ability to play.
 Among the options for back pain relief are CBD topicals – ointments, creams or salves - rubbed into the skin where pain occurs.
-CBD topical products are absorbed through the skin where they bind to the body’s own CB-2 receptors that are found in the peripheral nervous system and which play an important role in fighting inflammation.
+CBD topical products are absorbed through the skin where they interact with the body’s own CB-2 receptors that are found in the peripheral nervous system and which play an important role in fighting inflammation.
 Once CBD connects with CB-2 receptors, it has a pain-relieving and anti-inflammatory effect on the body.

 Knee pain and injury also is common among athletes.
 Knee pain can be the result of improper exercise form and technique, overexertion or a pre-existing condition from a previous injury.
 By helping relieve pain and inflammation, CBD can be a key part of knee pain treatment to aid in relief and recovery.